 The bottom line became though, to focus on the things that mattered, and blur our the background.
 Blur out the things that weren’t pushing me forward and getting me to the goals I wanted to reach.
-Blur out the things that were making me frustrated and overwhelmed and left me feeling defeated.
+The things that were making me frustrated and overwhelmed and left me feeling defeated.
 Blur out the things that were holding me back.
-Blur out the people who made me feel bad about myself.
+The people who made me feel bad about myself.
 Blur out anything else that wasn’t positively contributing to my success at home, in life, and in business.

 “Success at anything will always come down to this: Focus and Effort.
 And you control both!” – Dwayne “the rock” Johnson